4 Must-Visit Regions in Morocco’s Desert

 Ait Benhaddou and the Surrounding Region

 Tamdaght is worthy of its own point—it has, perhaps, the most authentic Berber feel of all the villages in the area.
-It’s enveloped inside canyon walls, and its position on the riverbank makes the scenery itself worth the walk, or simply the time.
 The uncrowded Kasbah Tamdaght may have a few crumbling towers (and a handful of storks’ nests), but that only adds to its old-world mystique, juxtaposing it from its larger neighbor down the road.

 After Tamdaght, you’re now only a few miles away from Ait Benhaddou.
 This is the most famous Kasbah in Morocco, an ancient maze-like fortification unquestionably worthy of its UNESCO World Heritage Site status.
 This 11th-century ksar held an important position along the trans-Saharan trade route, and its history is still tangible today.